jwulf/mct1-dev-server/README.md

 git clone <git_url_of_your mct1-worlds_fork>
 ```

-5. Create a featur branch for the worlds:
+5. Create a feature branch for the worlds:

 ```bash
 cd mct1-worlds